Birdsong, Arkansas

 Birdsong is a town in Mississippi County, Arkansas, United States.
 The population was 32 at the 2020 census, down from 41 in 2010.

 Geography

 The town is in the southwest corner of Mississippi County, 4 mi north of Gilmore, 6 mi southeast of Tyronza, and 5 mi southwest of Joiner.
 Osceola, the county seat, is 27 mi to the northeast.

 According to the United States Census Bureau, the town of Birdsong has a total area of 0.2 sqmi, all land.

 Demographics

+2020 census

-As of the 2010 United States Census, there were 41 people living in the town.
+As of the 2010 United States census, there were 41 people living in the town.
 The racial makeup of the town was 70.7% African American and 29.3% White.